But first, dessert

 Add in 2 cups of whipped topping.
 Mix gently.

-Sprinkle with mini chocolate chips.
-Keep dessert covered and stored in the refrigerator until ready to eat.
+Keep dessert stored and covered in the refrigerator until ready to eat.